Bryan Bardin

 Pleasantville, NY → St. Petersburg, FL

-Founded and operated a digital consulting practice specializing in web development, digital marketing, and multimedia production.
-Served clients ranging from small businesses and nonprofits to breweries and a regional library.
-Expanded into video production and digital community strategy through a consulting engagement with connect.faith, a digital worshiping community.
+Founded and ran a digital consulting practice doing web development, digital marketing, and multimedia production.
+Clients included small businesses, nonprofits, breweries, and a regional library.
+Expanded into video production and digital-community strategy through a multi-year engagement with connect.faith, a digital worshiping community.

-• Designed and built websites for 15+ clients, managing the full lifecycle from requirements through deployment and ongoing support
+• Designed and built websites for 15+ clients across the full lifecycle: requirements, deployment, and ongoing support.

 Films on Purpose